 This work is licensed under a Creative Commons Attribution-No Derivative Works 3.0 Unported License.

-Unlike many sites that claim to be copyrighted, ours actually is protected by copy right and trademark registration.
-This site is 7500 pages and most of it is here for your use in your school reports, research papers and to help you learn and share the plight of exotic cats in the wild and in captivity.
-As long as you are using the information for non commercial purposes and are being respectful of the animals, you can use information and photos from our site for school related purposes without contacting us for further permission.
+Unlike many sites that claim to be copyrighted, ours actually is protected by copyright and trademark registration.
+This site is thousands of pages and most of it is here for your use in your school reports, research papers and to help you learn and share the plight of exotic cats in the wild and in captivity.
+As long as you are using the information for non-commercial purposes and are being respectful of the animals, you can use information and photos from our site for school-related purposes without contacting us for further permission.

 This site was first published in 1996.
 Most of the pages are updated in some form or another each year, so January of the existing year would be sufficient for most school reports and the source should be: Big Cat Rescue.

 While our Founder, Carole Baskin does most of the web work, there are many people who contribute bits and pieces to many of the pages and many organizations we have worked with over the years to present the most comprehensive body of work possible.
 Since we could not possibly remember and name all of them and cannot take credit for all of it either, we really can’t post an “author” like you would of a static work, like a book.

 Most of the photos are provided by our President, Jamie Veronica and usually, if someone else took the photo you will see their name on the image in the URL.

 Good luck with your report!

 I am glad you do so much for these animals and take good care of them but I do have a bit of an issue with the following comment: